 Properties of Amethyst

-Exposure to heat causes a gradual reduction in the amount of iron that's present in a crystal which causes it to change colour.
-So whilst impurities of iron may be present in the quartz crystal without heat the colour is unlikely to change.
-By disrupting a mineral's chemical composition it's possible to adjust or change the colour of a stone completely.
-Heat treatments mimic natural geological processes and can be used to remove unwanted tinges of colour or to lighten or darken the shade of many but not all rocks and minerals.
+Exposure to heat causes a gradual reduction in the amount of iron present in a crystal which causes it to change colour.
+So whilst impurities of iron may be present in a quartz crystal, without heat the colour is unlikely to change.
+By disrupting a mineral's chemical composition it's possible to adjust or change the colour completely.
+Heat treatments mimic natural geological processes.
+They have long been used to remove unwanted tinges of colour or to lighten or darken the shade of many but not all rocks and minerals.

-Much of the world's commercial grade citrine is produced by heating amethyst because with this yellow variety of quartz being relatively rare it's also expensive.
-When heated to around 450°C (842°F) amethyst crystals turn yellow and with an increase in temperature turn orange and then orange-brown.
-The final colour of the stone is determined not only by temperature but also by the length of time that it's heated.
+Much of the world's commercial grade citrine is produced by heating amethyst.
+This is because this yellow variety of quartz is relatively rare hence also expensive.
+When heated to around 450°C (842°F) amethyst crystals turn yellow.
+Increase the temperature and they turn orange and then orange-brown.
+The final colour is determined not only by temperature but also by the length of time the stone was heated.

-It's usually relatively easy to tell whether citrine is amethyst that has been heated because the colour is almost always a deeper shade of yellow or kind of burnt orange.
-Whilst the colour of natural citrine can vary it's usually fairly uniform throughout the crystal whereas in amethyst that has been heated there will almost always be areas of mostly opaque white quartz towards the base of the crystal.
+It's usually quite easy to easy to tell whether citrine is natural or amethyst that has been heated.
+Heated amethyst is almost always a deeper shade of yellow or kind of burnt orange.
+Whilst the colour of natural citrine can vary, it tends to be fairly uniform throughout the stone.
+Heated amethyst will usually exhibit an area of opaque quartz towards the base of the crystal.